 1 tbsp. coconut oil

-1/3 cup cashews or any nuts you have on hand (almond, walnut, hazelnut also work)
+1/3 cup cashews or any nuts you have on hand (almond, walnut, and hazelnut also work)

 Stevia to taste—cacao can be really bitter and sometimes needs extra sweetener